 What is a health savings account?

 A health savings account, or HSA, is a tax-advantaged savings account for paying medical expenses that is available to consumers with high-deductible health insurance plans.
-Unlike a flexible spending account, an HSA has no deadline for spending the funds.
-It can be stashed away for health care costs in retirement.
+Unlike a flexible spending account, an HSA has no deadline for spending the funds and money can be held for years.
+It can even be stashed away for health care costs in retirement.

 Here’s what else you need to know about health savings accounts.